kartoza/sawps/docs/src/user/manual/user-roles.md

     ![Provincial data consumer](./img/user-role-5.png)

     * **Full access**: The provincial data consumer has full access to login, register, about, contact, profile, notification, reminders, two-factor authentication, and help page.
-Provincial data consumers can access documentation site.
+Provincial data consumers can access the documentation site.

     * **Access with conditions**: The provincial data consumer can access the following pages with conditions.